zaratr/gallery-of-horns/README.md

 # Gallery-Of-Horns

-Number and name of feature: Gallery-of-Horns images
+Number and name of feature: Gallery-of-Horns images for user to browse the images in client program.

-Estimate of time needed to complete:
+Estimate of time needed to complete: 60

 Start time: 1600